Travel details

 Camel Rock

-A strange rock formation shaped almost like a real camel, one of Cappadocia's representative natural sculptures.
+A rock formation shaped remarkably like a real camel, one of Cappadocia's representative natural sculptures.

-The contrast with the surrounding reddish-brown land is beautiful, and its humorous shape brings a smile.
+The contrast with the surrounding reddish-brown land is beautiful, and its humorous appearance brings a smile.

-It is also a popular, easy-to-visit photo spot.
+It is also a popular and easily accessible photo spot.

 [Japanese Guide]